Slideshow image

 2 Comments

-dennis f. macintyre over 3 years ago
+dennis f. macintyre about 4 years ago

 from dennisf.macintyre@gmail.com At a farm yard I would wear rubber boots.
 To lessen the task for hospitals over time, I can wear a mask and face shield!

-Melody O'Neill over 3 years ago
+Melody O'Neill about 4 years ago

 Just a small correction, farm is owned by Melody and Jim O’Neill.
 My daughter and her children Julie Anderson, Claire and Kailey we in attendance for the blessings.
 Thank you for visiting our farm and look forward to next year.
 Sincerely, Melody O’Neill